apanana/TestyCache/readme.md

 * Test tiny strings with a single null terminated charachter followed by nonsense and see if it is consistent.
 * Test large strings with identical first bytes and see if they map to the same bucket
 * Many more, see test.h for a larger list.

+## Radom Issues

+### Compiler bug???

+We get different results on a macbook for "Apple LLVM version 7.0.2 (clang-700.1.81)" when compiling with -O2 and with -O0 on one of our tests.
+I believe this is Clang 3.6.
+Specifically, "get_size_test" returned true when running apan's test on O2